 Whilst on the topic of research, we think that this should be the most important aspect of horse racing betting.
-There are folk who spend hours, if not days searching about for that perfect value bet.
-Even after all these hours, they may only come up with one or two bets over the course of a week.
-This is taking it to the extreme somewhat and whilst we don’t expect that many of you will have the time or motivation to do this, it’s worth noting just how in-depth some people make their research for each and every bet.
+There are folk who spend hours, if not days searching for that elusive perfect value bet.
+Even after all these hours of searching they may only come up with one or two bets over the course of a week, but if you love racing then this makes the reward when you win all the sweeter.

 Another popular market is betting without the favourite.
 This makes races where the favourite is a huge odds on or miles shorter than the field much more competitive from a betting perspective.
 The enhanced win and cover bet follows a similar theme in that it allows you to cover your bet if the horse finishes in a certain position.
 The more positions you include the shorter the odds will be.